Frequently Asked Questions

 ARE THERE FACILITIES SUCH AS LODGING IN ANTARCTICA?

 No permanent shore-based infrastructure exists for tourism lodging in Antarctica, but it is possible to be accommodated ashore rather than aboard a ship.
 Two IAATO Members (Adventure Network International/Antarctic Logistics and Expeditions, and The Antarctic Company) offer flights by specialty aircraft to inland temporary summer camps.
 A third IAATO member (White Desert) also offers inland luxury tented accommodation expeditions.
 From these camps a variety of activities are available, including visits by small aircraft to the Geographical South Pole, visits to remote emperor penguin colonies, mountaineering in the highest peaks in Antarctica, skiing and other adventure activities, to name just a few.
-Details on these Members can be found in the Member Directory.
+Details on these Members can be found in the Membership Directory.

 ARE THERE SCIENTIFIC STATIONS IN ANTARCTICA, AND IS IT POSSIBLE TO VISIT THEM?